German Green Belt: Fortifications

-With all of these deadly defensive measures in place, it came as no surprise that this "death strip" of land was referred to as "no-man's land."
+With these defensive defensive measures in place, this "death strip" of land was referred to as "no-man's land."
 It would be fitting that the former "no-mans land" would become the future "Green Belt."
 From a nature conservation standpoint, the Iron Curtain was a blessing, a vast strip of land in which wildlife thrived.
 Freed for 40 years from disturbance, as e.g. hunting and farming, wild animals and plants prospered.

 Becoming the "Green Belt"

 History

 For four decades the "Iron Curtain" formed an almost insurmountable physical and ideological border in Europe.
 Soon political change would be instigated in 1989, when on 19 August the "Pan-European Picnic" took place on the Hungarian-Austrian border, close to the town of Sopron.
 This crucial moment marked the beginning of the end of the GDR and the dismantling of its extensive border.
 Due to the strong commitment of nature conservationists, the border between East and West Germany became Europe's biggest nature reserve: an 870-mile "ecological treasure trove."
 It is no longer the Iron Curtain but the Green Belt, and home to more than 1200 rare and endangered species of birds, mammals, plants and insects.

 The history of the Green Belt does not just begin with the fall of the Berlin Wall but earlier with the beginning interest of young bird specialists of the BUND in the border region between Bavaria and Thuringia.
-The creation of the Bund für Umwelt und Naturschutz Deutschland (BUND), part of the larger organization Friends of the Earth was created on July 20, 1975, BUND by Horst Stern, Prof. Bernhard Grzimek, Dr. Herbert Gruhl, Enoch zu Guttenberg, Hubert Weinzierl, Hubert Weiger and 16 other environmentalist.
+The creation of the Bund für Umwelt und Naturschutz Deutschland (BUND), part of the larger organization Friends of the Earth was created on July 20, 1975, BUND by Horst Stern, Prof. Bernhard Grzimek, Dr. Herbert Gruhl, Enoch zu Guttenberg, Hubert Weinzierl, Hubert Weiger and 16 other environmentalists.
 From the Western side of the border, the BUND was able to see different bird species, among other animals, thriving in such a hostile environment.
 In this way nature conservationists from the Bavarian branch of the BUND have been charting the natural features of the border corridor from the Western side since 1975, verifying the great diversity of species and habitats of the former death zone.

 In December 1989, the BUND organised the first all-German meeting with 400 nature conservationists from East and West, at the Bavarian-Saxon border in Hof.
 Here the concept and name of the "Green Belt" was born, and the first resolution was unanimously made to protect it.
 13 years later, during the inauguration by Mikhail Gorbachev of the LandArt project "West-Eastern Gate" in the Eichsfeld, the vision of the European Green Belt was established.